Thinking about taking your family to Phillip Island?

 Enjoy spectacular coastline views as you cruise along in a fast-paced adventure tour.

 Get up close to marine life like the fur seals or explore Cape Woolamai, the Nobbies sea cave and other coastal landmarks shaped by the waves over centuries.

 What types of tours are available for visitors to choose from?

-- EcoBoat Adventure Tour – See one of the largest colonies of fur seals found in Australia up close in their natural environment.
+- EcoBoat Adventure Tour – See one of the largest colonies of fur seals found in Australia.
 Many of the seals play games and will even pop up to greet the boat and say hello!
 This 90 minute tour sees plenty of scenic coastline around the island as you cruise past on a high-speed adventure.